hasura/graphql-engine/community/sample-apps/firebase-jwt/README.md

 ### Pre-requisites

-This example assumes that you already have Firebase Auth setup for your app.
+This example assumes that you already have completed:
+- Firebase Auth setup for your app
+- The backend section of Hasura Firebase authentication [tutorial](https://blog.hasura.io/authentication-and-authorization-using-hasura-and-firebase#step-one-hasura)

 ### Add the cloud function